oxen-io/oxen-pyoxquic/README.md

 A few CMake options have been exposed for granular configuration:
 - `FORCE_PYBIND11_SUBMODULE` -- Force downloading pybind11 as a submodule over finding a local install; defaults to OFF
+- `FORCE_LIBQUIC_SUBMODULE` -- Force downloading libquic as a submodule over finding a local install; defaults to OFF
 - `INSTALL_OXQUIC` -- Install as a python module upon successful compilation; defaults to OFF
 - `OXQUIC_WARN_ERRORS` -- Will treat all warnings as errors for development use; defaults to ON for debug builds (or if `-DCMAKE_COMPILE_WARNING_AS_ERROR` is passed), OFF otherwise